chrisvel/tududi/README.md

 ![image](screenshots/all-light.png)
 ![image](screenshots/all-dark.png)

+## How It Works

+This app allows users to manage their tasks, projects, areas, notes, and tags in an organized way.
+A user can create tasks, projects, areas (to group projects), notes, and tags.
+Each task can be associated with a project, and both tasks and notes can be tagged for better organization.
+Projects can belong to areas, and can also have multiple notes and tags.
+This structure helps users categorize and track their work efficiently, whether they’re managing individual tasks, larger projects, or keeping detailed notes.

 ## Features

 - **Task Management**: Create, update, and delete tasks.
 Mark tasks as completed and view them by different filters (Today, Upcoming, Someday).
 Order them by Name, Due date, Date created or Priority.